t-cool/cl-exercise/README.markdown

 ## Deployment

-Please start the app as following:
+You can start the app as following:

 ```
 * (cl-exercise:start :host "http://[GLOBAL_IP_ADDRESS]" :port 80)